OpenLiberty/devfile-stack/README.md

     Provide a name for the project when prompted identify the Open Shift namespace to be used

-    This will initialize an Open Liberty project and downloads the default template.
+    This will initialize an Open Liberty project and download the default template.

 1. Once your project has been initialized, you can run your application using the following command:

     ```bash
-    odo push
+    odo watch
     ```

     Upon first time invocation, this initializes an Open Shift managed kubernetes pod, launches a Docker container in that pod and  syncs your source code to that container.
-Finally, this will  starts your application, exposing it on port 9080 of the container.
+Finally, this will start your application, exposing it on port 9080 of the container.

+    This command is making use of an odo watcher that will will recieve notification when any source ile within the project is updated and saved.

-1. To access your application from the host, you must creat an Open Shift URL connection to the container by using the following command:
+1. To access your application from the host, you must create an Open Shift URL connection to the container by using the following command:
     ```bash
     odo url create --port 9080
     odo push
     ```
-    The url will take the form of <project name>-9080-<namespace>
+    The url will take the form of `<project name>-9080-<namespace>`

     You can continue to edit the application in your preferred IDE (Eclipse, VSCode or others) and your changes will be reflected in the running container within a few seconds.

 1. You should be able to access the following endpoints, as they are exposed by your template application by default: